MicrosoftDocs/memdocs/sccm/apps/deploy-use/packages-and-programs.md

     3. On the **Requirements** page of the Create Package and Program Wizard, specify the following information:

-        -   **Run another program first** ‚Äì You can use this setting to identify a package and program that will be run before this package and program will be run.
+        -   **Run another program first** ñ You can use this setting to identify a package and program that will be run before this package and program will be run.

-        -   **Platform requirements** ‚Äì Select **This program can run on any platform** or select **This program can run only on specified platforms** and then choose the operating systems that clients must be running to be able to install the package and program.
+        -   **Platform requirements** ñ Select **This program can run on any platform** or select **This program can run only on specified platforms** and then choose the operating systems that clients must be running to be able to install the package and program.

         -   **Estimated disk space** - Specify the amount of disk space that the software program requires to be able to run on the computer.
 This can be specified as **Unknown** (the default setting) or as a whole number greater than or equal to zero.
 If a value is specified, units for the value must also be specified.